intel-analytics/BigDL-2.x/apps/image-augmentation/README.md

 ## Install or download Analytics Zoo
 * Follow the instructions [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) to install analytics-zoo via __pip__ or __download the prebuilt package__.

+## Install OpenCV
+* The example uses OpenCV library to save image.
+Please install it before run this example.

 ## Run after pip install
 * You can easily use the following commands to run this example:
 ```